DavixDevelop/TerraLidar/README.md

 - Download and place your lidar files into a folder (ex.
 Documents\Minecraft\Lidar)
 - Open QGIS and navigate to Plugins/Python Console in the toolbar
 - In the opened bottom panel click on the "Show Editor" button (Script icon)
-- Open the export_dem.py file using the "Open Script..." button (Folder icon)
+- Open the export_dem.py or ground_only_export_dem.py (if your lidar data only contains ground points) file using the "Open Script..." button (Folder icon)
-- Once open navigate to the lidar_directory line (line: 45)
+- Once open navigate to the lidar_directory line (line: 14)
-- Here replace the path with your path to the folder and make sure to use \\
+- Here replace the path with your path to the folder where you lidar data is saved and make sure to use double backslash
+- Then navigate to the dem_directory line (line: 15) and replace the path where you wish to save the dem files, making sure to use double backslash
 - Save the changes using the "Save" button (Floppy disk icon)
 - Navigate to View/Panels/Log Messages in the toolbar
 - Now, depending on how many lidar files you have this can take quite a while, up to multiple hours.
 Click on the "Run Script" button (green play button)
 - After the script is finished you will get a notification from QGIS
-- Move the generated .tif files to a separate folder

 C. Importing dem files
 ----------------------